brightcove/brine/docs/concepts.rst

 help enforce test independence and reproducibility.
-This is particularly important for this library given that the systems under test are likely to remain running; accumulated uncleaned resources are at best a nuisance to have to weed through and at worst can raise costs due to heightened consumption of assorted resources (unlike more ephemeral test environments).
+This is particularly important for this library given that the systems under test are likely to remain running; accumulated uncleaned resources are at best a nuisance to weed through, and at worst can raise costs due to heightened consumption of assorted resources (unlike more ephemeral test environments).